srinithya23203/SlidelyTask/README.md

 - Visual Studio: Recommended to use Visual Studio for development and debugging.
 Download it from [here](https://visualstudio.microsoft.com/).

 Steps to run:
+Make sure that the backend server is running(Can find the backend repo in my profile..)
 1. Clone the Repository:
     ```sh
     git clone https://github.com/srinithya23203/SlidelyTask.git